Introduction to forex scams

 4. Trading system subscription scam

-When you’re subscribing to a trading system, make sure to check for its pricing.
+When you’re subscribing to a trading system, check for its pricing.
 Many trading systems offer exorbitant pricing.
 For example, they can cost you $5,000 or even more.
 This can be a possible scam.

-Trading system developers, quantitative traders develop new trading systems every day.
-Usually, successful companies do not sell forex signals – they trade, manage other people’s money.
-Forex signals are not forex scams, but false forex signals advertising and quick rich schemes promotion are scams.
+Trading system developers and quantitative traders develop new trading systems every day.
+Usually, successful companies do not sell forex signals – they trade and manage people’s money.
+Forex signals are not forex scams; false forex signal advertising and quick rich schemes promotion are scams.

 Signal Seller Scams